 Polite English is especially important if you’re learning English for your job or career.
-You want to have good relationships with coworkers, make a positive impression on clients, and sound pleasant during interviews.
+You want to have good relationships with coworkers, make a positive impression on clients and customers, and sound pleasant during interviews.

 If you’d like to learn English phrases that are perfect for professional situations, check out my Business English Course!

 OK, let’s look at how to transform 15 sentences into more polite-sounding ones.

 Or: I’ll have a hamburger, please.